A topic from the subject of Organic Chemistry in Chemistry.

 Significance:

-Spectroscopic methods are powerful tools for determining the structure of organic compounds.
-IR spectroscopy provides information about the functional groups present in a compound, while NMR spectroscopy provides information about the different types of protons and carbons in a compound.
-By combining the data from IR and NMR spectroscopy, it is possible to determine the structure of even complex organic compounds.
+Spectroscopic methods (IR and NMR) are invaluable tools for determining the structure of organic compounds.
+IR spectroscopy provides information about the functional groups present, while NMR spectroscopy gives detailed information about the carbon and hydrogen framework.
+The combined use of these techniques significantly enhances the accuracy and reliability of structural elucidation, enabling the characterization of even complex molecules.